As a slow traveller who’s explored the hidden gems of Europe, I wanted to discover if Milan is more than just a fashion capital.

 No visit to Milan is complete without seeing Leonardo da Vinci’s The Last Supper, housed in the refectory of Santa Maria delle Grazie, which is an Italian UNESCO World Heritage site.

 If you’re in search of Milan’s laid-back charm, look no further than the Navigli district.
-Centered around its historic canals, this area has a vibe that’s distinctly different from the city’s polished center.
+Centred around its historic canals, this area has a vibe that’s distinctly different from the city’s polished center.

-My apartment overlooked the canal and I loved strolling along the water, especially in the late afternoon when the light softened, reflecting off the colourful facades of the buildings.
+My rented apartment overlooked the canal, and I loved strolling along the water, especially in the late afternoon when the light softened, reflecting off the colourful facades of the buildings.
+Find out more details on where to stay in Milan.

 The Navigli is packed with cozy cafes and eclectic shops.
 Duck down the side streets and check out the tiny artisan shops —they’re full of unique finds.
 And don’t miss the secondhand bookstores and galleries that add to the area’s boho vibes.